K-R-U-T-I/advanced_conversational_chatbot_CN/README.md

 **Requirements**

-Python 3.8
+1. Python 3.8
-Transformers library
-Additional libraries: re, logging
+2. Libraries: Transformers, re, logging, MySQL, Flask

 **Usage**

-Clone the repository or download the Python script.
+1. Clone the repository or download the Python script.
-Ensure that the required libraries are installed.
+2. Ensure that the required libraries are installed.
-Run the script using the following command:
+3. Run the script using the following command: `python main.py`
-`python main.py`

 **Functionality**

 **Prompt Injection Detection:** The chatbot checks for potential prompt injections in user input and logs any detected malicious input.

 **Data Validation:** The script validates user-provided data such as names, emails, and phone numbers for their correctness and format.

 **Sentiment Analysis:** It performs sentiment analysis on user inputs to determine the sentiment of the messages.

 **Language Translation:** The chatbot can translate text from one language to another using the MarianMT model.

 **Dynamic Blacklisting:** It prevents harmful prompts by blacklisting specific phrases.

 **Named Entity Recognition:** The script extracts names, emails, and phone numbers from user inputs.

 **Breakdown of the code:**